 This is an increase of over 25 percent on top of inflation, which is pretty good considering we went through a very bad recession starting in 1998 that was on its way to becoming a deep depression had the government not adopted a massive economic stimulus early in the Obama administration.
 (The last months of the Bush administration did some serious bailing as well.)

 If the distribution of income had stayed the same, everyone would be about 25 percent better off in terms of gross income.
-The rich would be the same proportion better off than the poor and middle class, etc., but every group would be doing the same percentage better relative to a couple of decades earlier.
+The very rich would still be vastly better off than the poor or middle class, but every group would be doing the same percentage better relative to a couple of decades earlier.

 The rich are getting richer, the poor are getting poorer, the people in the middle are doing a little better, and the top fifth of the population saw their income rise by about 11 percent.

-But this looks like nobody is enjoying a 25 percent income increase.
+But wait a minute.
+This looks like nobody is enjoying that 25 percent income increase you might expect us all to share in.
 How is that possible?
-The answer, of course, is that the great bulk of that additional income is flowing to the narrow sliver of the population at the very top.
-These are of course the people enjoying the main benefits of last year's massive tax cuts for wealthy individuals and corporations.by
+The answer, of course, is that the vast majority of that additional income was captured by the narrow sliver of the population at the very top.
+These are of course also the very same people enjoying almost all the benefits of last year’s massive tax cuts for wealthy individuals and corporations.